demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 15. microsoft-atp-list-machine-actions-details
 ---
-Return the machine's actions.
-If you set an action ID it will return the info on the specific action.
+Returns the machine's actions.
+If an action ID is set it will return the information on the specific action.
-Filtering can be done only on a single argument.
+Filtering can only be done on a single argument.

 ##### Base Command